 There are a few things to be aware of re polling place regulations.
 Most notably, by law, you are required to stand no closer than 6 metres from the entrance to the polling booth.
 The entrance is often the front door to the school, hall, etc. But if in doubt please ask the AEC polling place official to clarify this for you.

-Take the time to read our policies and core values pages on our website, so you can answer any basic questions.
+Take the time to read our policies on our website, so you can answer any basic questions.

 Polls open at 8am and close at 6pm